toddbranch/ECE382/labs/lab4/index.md

 Read the [guidance on Labs / Lab Notebooks / Coding standards](/admin/labs.html) thoroughly and follow it.

+Mind your code style!

 Use git and commit to it regularly with descriptive commit messages!
 This is worth 10pts of your grade!

 It might be helpful to start off by porting assembly code directly to C.  But this shouldn't be your final code!
 Once you have it working, you should improve its structure using the programming techniques you've learned.

+## Hints

+There is a C macro available that makes creating delays much easier.  `__delay_cycles(num_of_cycles)` will delay the specified number of clock cycles with no side effects.

 ## Grading